 3. Juices!
 Supermarket shelves are groaning with sugary and nutrient poor drinks for children.
-A far superior choice is to juice your own at home in a cold press juicer like Mod.
+A far superior choice is to juice your own at home in a cold press juicer such as the MOD Cold Press.
 This allows you to control exactly what goes in (and stays out).
-You can also add sneaky vegetables like carrot, cucumber and baby spinach that can't be tasted by your little ones when combined with things like apple.
-Kids adore smashing produce in a juicer and seeing the amazing juice they create come out the other end!
+You can also add sneaky vegetables like carrot, cucumber and baby spinach that can't be tasted by your little ones when combined with things like apple and pear.
+Kids adore dropping pieces of produce into a juicer and seeing the amazing juice come out the other end!

 4. Buy produce together at the market.
 Take the family to the local farmer's market and have the kids help you choose the produce that you will later turn into a meal.
 Encourage them to choose their "favourite" piece of produce and ask the farmer to explain what they should look for in each piece.
 For example, how to choose a ripe avocado.

 5. Take the kids fruit picking.
 Pack up the tribe for a day trip and get them involved at the very core of where our produce comes from.
 Kids love to see where fruit and veg come from and are highly likely to "sample" the produce during the picking process!

 So, there you have it.
 MOD's favourite ways to encourage the kids to develop an awesome relationship with food.